-I’m the President of the Board of the Dundalk Renaissance Corporation, a local nonprofit in my neighborhood that empowers our community by supporting community engagement, housing development, and entrepreneurship.
-I love seeing my neighbors come together to work towards a common goal, whether that is starting and supporting small businesses, celebrating a holiday in one of our great parks, or helping someone become a first time homeowner.
+I’m the board President of the Dundalk Renaissance Corporation, a local nonprofit in my neighborhood that empowers our community by supporting community engagement, housing development and entrepreneurship.
+I love seeing my neighbors come together to work toward a common goal, whether it's starting and supporting small businesses, celebrating a holiday in one of our great parks, or helping someone become a first-time homeowner.
 Dundalk is a hidden gem (43 miles of beautiful waterfront) with so much potential, and I love helping to revitalize the area I call home.

 I’d also be remiss not to mention my third grade teacher, Mrs. Mount.
 She believed in me so fiercely as a child and was always very clear that I could accomplish whatever I set my mind to and that always stuck with me.
 She made the world feel limitless, and that allowed me to push myself to explore my passions.

-My mother encouraged me to give people the benefit of the doubt, and to try not to take things personally.
+My mother encouraged me to give people the benefit of the doubt and to try not to take things personally.
 By ascribing the best intentions to another, you avoid a lot of drama.
-This principle has served me well in both my personal and professional relationships.
+This principle has served me well in my personal and professional relationships.

 Integrity, courtesy and gratitude.

 Playing paddle (platform tennis) in the winter or tennis in the summer, watching my daughter play softball and soccer, and hanging out with friends.
 I find that these things, combined with fresh air, help me to recharge and face each day with a more positive attitude.